yashiazize/Module-Three-Midmodule-Assessment/README.md

 1. I can submit the checkout form, complete my purchase, and see a confirmation alert with the total cost.
 1. If I do not complete the checkout form with valid data, I will see an alert that tells me my data is not valid.

+## Academic Integrity

+- Do this assessment **on your own**.
+  - Do not pair program with other fellows.
+  - Do not refer to work from other fellows.
+  - Do not ask individuals outside the program for help.
+- You can refer to any notes that you have.
+- You can Google anything you want, but do not copy any code that you do not understand.
+- Your instructors are here to help you with technical difficulties.
+  - Make sure that the tests are running on your computer.
+If not, tell an instructor ASAP.
+  - Make sure that you can fork and clone the repo and run the app.
+If not, tell an instructor ASAP.

 ## Acceptance criteria and tests

 The acceptance criteria below are covered by unit tests.